 Our estimates imply that The Big Three's campaigns increased female directorships between 2016 and 2019.
-During the years of the campaign (2017-2019), one standard deviation greater 2016 Big Three ownership is associated with an 80% increase in the net flow of new female board members and an 11% increase in the overall proportion of female directors.
+During the years of the campaign (2017-2019), one standard deviation greater 2016 Big Three ownership is associated with a 76% increase in the net flow of new female board members and an 11% increase in the overall proportion of female directors.
 This increase is driven by both fewer female director departures and more new additions.
 The Big Three's campaigns are also associated with firms adding their first female director: one standard deviation greater Big Three ownership is associated with a nearly one-fifth decline in the number of US companies with no female directors over this period.

 The growth in female directors appears to be tied to The Big Three's campaigns.
-For example, the timing of the increase corresponds to the timing of each asset manager's campaign: firms in which State Street owned large stakes begin adding female directors starting in 2017 while firms with large stakes owned by Vanguard and Blackrock, which started their campaigns only after most companies had held their 2017 director elections, begin adding more female directors starting in 2018.
+For example, the timing of the increase corresponds to the timing of each asset manager's campaign: the share of a firm's equity held by State Street predicts increases in gender diversity starting in 2017 while the ownership stakes of Vanguard and Blackrock, which started their campaigns only after most companies had held their 2017 director elections, begin predicting more female directors only in 2018.
 The increase in female directors is also greater among firms targeted by the individual asset managers' campaigns.
 State Street focused on firms with no female directors, while BlackRock focused on firms with less than two female directors.
 The growth in female directorships reflects these two asset managers' differential targeting.

-The growth in female directors does not appear driven by other firm characteristics that are correlated with Big Three ownership.
-Because firms with greater Big Three ownership in 2016 also tended to be larger firms, one concern is that the observed patterns instead reflect larger companies coming under more intense pressure to add female directors, perhaps in response to the public attention from the "Me Too" movement.
-However, our findings are robust to controlling for firm size.
+The growth in female directors does not appear to be driven by other firm characteristics that are correlated with Big Three ownership.
+Because firms with greater Big Three ownership in 2016 also tended to be larger firms, one concern is that the observed patterns instead reflect larger companies coming under greater pressure to add female directors, perhaps in response to the public attention from the "Me Too" movement.
+However, our findings are robust to controlling for firm size and for whether the firm operates in a business-to-consumer industry, which is particularly sensitive to public scrutiny.
 The findings are also robust to controlling for corporate culture, which drove an uptick in female directors earlier in the decade (Giannetti and Wang, 2020), and to controlling for California's board gender mandate, which was adopted toward the end of our sample period.
 Finally, differences in the characteristics of firms with greater Big Three ownership cannot explain our findings on the differential timing and targeting of firms by The Big Three.